-- Restoring a standalone Full Backup

-- · Restoring Incremental Backup sequence

-- · Restoring Full and Differential Backup sequence
+- · Restoring a standalone Full Backup - Restoring Incremental Backup sequence - · Restoring Full and Differential Backup sequence - · Additional guidelines for restoring a DAG

 Restoring a standalone Full Backup

 Restoring a single Full Backup is seen as a restore sequence by the Plug-in for Exchange.
 Therefore, you must follow these steps to restore a standalone Full Backup and ensure that its recovered data is suitable for use by Exchange.